MelonKony/millmint/content/factbook/society/state/government/ministries/commonwealth/_index.md

 ߷ This *[ministry](/ministries/)* is part of {{<link/vekllei>}}
 {{</note>}}

-The <span class="fi fi-min-commonwealth fis"></span> **Ministry of the Commonwealth** (COSMOCOM) is the organ through which the Interior Parliament communicates and cooperates with the Commonwealth Parliament and its secretariats.
-Its primary responsibility is cooperation between member states and standardisation, and publishes reports and manuals towards this goal.
-It is also the primary ministry through which the subordinates of the Commonwealth influence the Interior Parliament.
-COSMOCOM is also responsible for ensuring changes made to the Floral Constitution are implemented domestically.
-Common responsibilities of COSMOCOM include:
+The <span class="fi fi-min-commonwealth fis"></span> **Ministry of the Commonwealth** administers devolved [ministerial](/ministries/) organisations that require planning and expertise coordinated at a national level.
+It primarily establishes standards for industry and commerce and maintains federal organisations that, for one reason or another, are not subordinated to commonwealth [parliaments](/parliaments/).
+In this sense, the ministry provides national stewardship to otherwise devolved and decentralised ministerial organisations and commissions.
+Responsibilities include:

 {{<note panel>}}
 * Advising, training and auditing local accreditation and qualifications in line with Commonwealth standards and directives.